Chad Kelly: Denver Broncos

-Kelly was drafted by the Denver Broncos in the seventh round, 253rd overall, the last selection in the 2017 NFL Draft (Mr. Irrelevant).
+Kelly was selected by the Denver Broncos in the seventh round, 253rd overall, the last selection in the 2017 NFL draft (Mr. Irrelevant).
 He was placed on the reserve/non-football injury list after having offseason wrist surgery.

 Going into mini-camps for the 2018 season, he would compete with 2016 first-round draft pick Paxton Lynch for the backup quarterback role behind newly acquired Case Keenum.
-On August 13, 2018, Kelly was promoted to second-team to act as Case Keenum's backup.
+On August 13, 2018, Kelly was promoted to second-team to act as Keenum's backup.
 In Week 6 of the 2018 season, Kelly appeared in his first NFL game, kneeling for a one-yard loss at the end of the first half.

 On October 24, 2018, the Broncos released Kelly following his arrest on suspicion of first-degree criminal trespassing.
 He allegedly entered a couple's place of residence after leaving teammate Von Miller’s Halloween party.
 On March 20, 2019, Kelly pleaded guilty to misdemeanor second-degree criminal trespassing for the incident.

 Indianapolis Colts

 On May 20, 2019, Kelly signed with the Indianapolis Colts.
 He was suspended the first two games of the 2019 season for violating the NFL's personal conduct policy.
 After being reinstated from suspension, he was waived on September 18, 2019.
 He was re-signed to the team's practice squad the next day.
 He was promoted to the active roster on November 9, 2019.

 On September 5, 2020, Kelly was waived by the Colts and signed to the practice squad the next day.
 He was released on September 30.

+After being released from the Colts, Kelly temporarily stepped away from his professional playing career and returned to East Mississippi where he briefly worked as an offensive coach.